marc-micatka/marc-micatka.github.io/_pages/about.md

 --------------------
 Programming Languages

-: **Python:** Extensive acadmeic experience using Python for computer vision applications, data analysis, and machine learning applications.
+: **Python:** Extensive academic experience using Python for computer vision applications, data analysis, and machine learning applications.

 : **Java:** Academic experience using Java for Android app development and developing software testing suites using JUnit.